 This narrow trail winds through large pine stands and areas of oak and birch.
 A bridge crosses an ancient streambed made thousands of years ago.

 The Natural Heritage Education team offers several evening programs during July and August.
-Each program begins with showing the award winning film “The Teaching Rocks,” at the Learning Place theatre.
+Each program begins with showing the award winning film “The Teaching Rocks,” at the Visitor Centre theatre.
 Visitors are then led to the sacred Petroglyphs Site.
-Listen to park guides tell stories generations old, relating to First Nations and various understandings as to why these carvings were made.
+Listen to park guides tell stories generations old, relating to Indigenous culture and various understandings as to why these carvings were made.